 Key emerging and high-demand legal fields include:

-• Compliance and Regulatory Law: Lawyers ensure companies follow local and international rules, reducing legal and financial risks.
+- Compliance and Regulatory Law: Lawyers ensure companies follow local and international rules.
+It reduces legal and financial risks.

-If you are someone looking to start their career as a lawyer, you can consider enrolling for the Regenesys Bachelor of Laws (LLB) programme.
+If you are someone looking to start a career as a lawyer, you can consider enrolling in Regenesys Education’s LLB – Bachelor of Laws programme.

-Read on Careers in Law in South Africa: What Can I Do With a Law Degree?
+Read More: Careers in Law in South Africa: What Can I Do With a Law Degree?

 Conclusion